 The fictional, utopian city of Atlantis has long fascinated humans as a representation of paradise lost.
 But it’s not the only mysterious place to have been turned into legend by the ebbs of time.
 Below, we look at the lost city of Atlantis and five other lost worlds that have intrigued people throughout history.

 The fictional island of Atlantis was introduced in Plato’s allegorical dialogues Timaeus and Critias.
 In the latter, Atlantis launches an attack on Athens, to which Athens responds with unprecedented force.
-Eventually, the gods turn their back on Atlantis and it sinks into the sea.
+Eventually, the gods turn their back on Atlantis, burning it to ashes and allowing the island to collapse in on itself from earthquakes.
+Atlantis sinks into the sea.

 Even though Atlantis itself played a relatively small part in Plato’s body of work, it has been represented throughout many other artistic and literary movements as a lost utopia.
 It’s commonly accepted that Atlantis was fictional.
 However, many scholars over the years have argued that Plato may have based the story of Atlantis' destruction on real-life events.